middlesparrow/PokemonGo-MapValidator/README.md

 If the gmail account you want to use has the 2-step verification, refer to this link https://support.google.com/accounts/answer/185833 and https://support.google.com/a/answer/6260879

 # Installation prerequisites
- - Java 8
+ - Java 8 (if you have Java 7, try it and let me know how it went ;) )
  - Chrome Browser (the project uses chromedriver)
- - Gmail account
+ - Gmail account (if you want to send email)

 # How to use
  -h,--help | show help